 McDonald's (MCD) Gains As Market Dips: What You Should Know

 McDonald's will be looking to display strength as it nears its next earnings release.
-On that day, McDonald's is projected to report earnings of $2.32 per share, which would represent year-over-year growth of 36.47%.
-Our most recent consensus estimate is calling for quarterly revenue of $6.03 billion, up 13.47% from the year-ago period.
+In that report, analysts expect McDonald's to post earnings of $2.32 per share.
+This would mark year-over-year growth of 36.47%.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.03 billion, up 13.47% from the prior-year quarter.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.38% higher.
-McDonald's is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.42% higher.
+McDonald's is currently a Zacks Rank #2 (Buy).

-We can also see that MCD currently has a PEG ratio of 2.42.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Retail - Restaurants was holding an average PEG ratio of 1.98 at yesterday's closing price.
+Meanwhile, MCD's PEG ratio is currently 2.45.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Retail - Restaurants stocks are, on average, holding a PEG ratio of 2.01 based on yesterday's closing prices.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
 This industry currently has a Zacks Industry Rank of 236, which puts it in the bottom 8% of all 250+ industries.